Louisville vs. Syracuse NCAA Football Odds, Plays and Insights | November 13, 2021

 - Louisville has four wins against the spread in nine games this season.

-- Louisville is 4-3 against the spread and 4-4 overall in games when it scores more than 22.6 points.
+- When Louisville puts up more than 22.6 points, it is 4-3 against the spread and 4-4 overall.

-- Louisville is 4-4 against the spread and 4-5 overall when the team piles up more than 316.8 yards.
+- In games that Louisville totals more than 316.8 yards, the team is 4-4 against the spread and 4-5 overall.

 - The Cardinals have turned the ball over six more times (12 total) than the Orange have forced a turnover (6) this season.